lirantal/essential-nodejs-security-book/manuscript/session-management.md

 T> ## On Session Management
 T> OWASP maintains an up to date [Session Management](https://www.owasp.org/index.php/Session_Management_Cheat_Sheet) checklist to validate your web security compliance with security standards.

-## Session Security in Node.js and ExpressJS
+## Session Security in Node.js and Express

-ExpressJS utilizes the [express-session](https://github.com/expressjs/session) middleware for session management.
+Express utilizes the [express-session](https://github.com/expressjs/session) middleware for session management.
 The project is well maintained, tested and de-facto solution for session management in Node.js.

 ![](images/expressjs-badges.png)